alphagov/govuk-developer-docs/source/manual/emergency-publishing.html.md

 <a name="unset-env-var"></a>
 ### Unset your environment variable

-1) Remember to unset your fabric environment variable:
+1) Remember to unset your Fabric environment variable:

 ```
 unset environment